aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to XLSM in Android via Java" h2="Transform CGM to XLSM within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate CGM to XLSM conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert CGM to XLSX.
-Secondly, you can convert XLSX to XLSM by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+XLSM (Excel Macro-Enabled Workbook) is a Microsoft Excel Open XML Format Spreadsheet file that supports macros.
+It is used to store data in a tabular format and is widely used for data analysis and reporting.
+Therefore, it is necessary to convert CGM to XLSM in order to use the data in Excel.

+<h2>How Aspose.Total helps for cgm to xlsm conversion</h2>

+Aspose.Total for Android via Java is a suite of APIs that enables developers to create, manipulate, convert, and render documents, images, and other file formats in their Android applications.
+It includes APIs for PDF, Cells, Words, and other file formats.
+It provides two APIs that can be used to convert CGM to XLSM in two steps.

+Firstly, [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) can be used to convert CGM to XLSX.
+It is a powerful PDF processing API that enables developers to create, read, edit, and convert PDF documents in their Android applications.
+It supports a wide range of features such as document conversion, text extraction, document signing, and more.

+Secondly, [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/) can be used to convert XLSX to XLSM.
+It is a powerful spreadsheet processing API that enables developers to create, read, edit, and convert spreadsheets in their Android applications.
+It supports a wide range of features such as document conversion, text extraction, document signing, and more.

+Both APIs come under the Aspose.Total for Android via Java product family.
+It is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render documents, images, and other file formats in their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}